 A "set-top box" (STB) is a cable, satellite, Internet Protocol or other device whose primary function is to receive television signals from a specific source and deliver them to a consumer display and/or recording device, such as a television or DVR.

-ENERGY STAR certified set-top boxes are on average 35 percent more efficient than conventional models.
-In fact, if all set-top boxes in the U.S. met ENERGY STAR requirements, consumer energy cost savings would grow to about $1 billion each year, reducing greenhouse gas emissions equivalent to those from about 2 million cars.
+ENERGY STAR certified set-top boxes are on average 25 percent more efficient than conventional models.
+In fact, if all set-top boxes in the U.S. met ENERGY STAR requirements, consumer energy cost savings would grow to about $580 million each year, reducing greenhouse gas emissions equivalent to those from about 790,000 cars.

 Households can experience significant energy savings through the deployment of multi-room thin-client devices in homes that are currently served by two or three high-power STBs with DVR functionality.
 This multi-room architecture allows for all but one power-hungry DVR to be removed from every home.
 For a home with three televisions, set-top box energy savings can be up to 30 percent versus having one DVR per television.

-Version 4.1 ENERGY STAR Program Requirements for Set-top Boxes became effective on December 19, 2014.
-The revised requirements include more stringent performance levels as well as incentives for operation in Deep Sleep Mode (less than or equal to 15% of power in On Mode) and use of thin clients in multi-room setups.
+Version 5.1 ENERGY STAR Program Requirements for Set-top Boxes became effective for all products excluding Thin Clients on January 1, 2017.
+Thin Clients must meet Version 5.1 requirements by January 1, 2018.
+The revised requirements include more stringent performance levels as well as incentives for operation in Deep Sleep State (less than or equal to 1 watt), Scheduled Sleep, use of Thin Clients, and streaming directly to a smart TV in multi-room setups.

 What should you know about choosing ENERGY STAR certified Set-top Boxes?

-Most set-top boxes and cable boxes are given to consumers as part of their contract with a service provider, rather than sold independently at retail stores.
+Most set-top boxes are given to consumers as part of their contract with a service provider, rather than sold independently at retail stores.
 So, when you are deciding on a cable or satellite service, be sure to ask the service provider for an ENERGY STAR certified set-top box.